sasquatch678/A-Painted-World---Remastered/README.md

 ## Overview

-A Painted World is a vanilla friendly overhaul of Oblivion Remastered which enhances visuals, atmosphere, and immersion while honoring the heart of classic Oblivion.
+A Painted World is a vanilla friendly overhaul of The Elder Scrolls IV: Oblivion Remastered, designed to enhance the game's visuals, atmosphere, and immersion without losing the charm that made the original a classic.
+Every addition and adjustment has been carefully selected to feel like a natural extension of the base game, preserving the familiar world, gameplay, and spirit of Cyrodiil while refining the overall experience for modern players.

+Expect improved visuals, richer environmental detail, enhanced lighting and weather, immersive audio enhancements, and thoughtful quality of life improvements that blend seamlessly into the world.
+The goal is not to reinvent Oblivion, but to elevate it, creating a more vibrant, believable, and engaging adventure while staying true to Bethesda's original vision.

+Whether you're returning to Cyrodiil for another journey or experiencing Oblivion for the first time, this collection delivers a polished and atmospheric experience that feels like the game you remember, only better.

 >[!WARNING]
 >Only Windows 10 and 11 work with Wabbajack fully.
 LTSC, special variants, lightened editions or any other modified variant **WILL NOT WORK**.
 Your windows version **must be 21H2 or newer** to run both Wabbajack and A Painted World.